Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Granularity}

 Similar to the ground and underwater scenarios, a single UAV follows a single person in most commercial and personal applications.
 Due to the increasing popularity of these applications, research studies have also concentrated largely on this interaction paradigm~\citep{pestana2014computer,lugo2014framework,chakrabarty2016autonomous}.
 However, a single UAV cannot often fulfill certain application requirements such as capturing an event from different viewpoints or over a long period of time.
-Moreover, critical applications such as search and rescue require multiple UAVs to follow the rescue team and often share a cooperative task (\textit{e.g.}, covering a certain search perimeter).
-The frameworks involving multiple UAVs have been proposed in recent years for such critical applications.
-For instance,~\cite{burkle2011towards} used a swarm of robots to increase the effectiveness of a search and rescue mission.
-In addition,~\cite{minaeian2016vision} used a group of UGVs for following a crowd of people and showed that it is more effective for crowd control compared to using a single UAV.
-A swarm of UAVs with interacting humans is also used in grasping applications~\citep{gioioso2014flying}, formation flying, coordinated light shows~\citep{IntelLightShow}, etc.
+Hence, critical applications such as search and rescue require multiple UAVs to follow the rescue team~\citep{cacace2016multimodal} and often share a cooperative task (\textit{e.g.}, covering a certain search perimeter).
+Moreover, a group of cooperative UGVs are more effective for crowd control~\citep{minaeian2016vision} compared to using a single UAV.

 While integrating multiple person-following UAVs together can overcome certain limitations of using a single UAV, controlling and interacting with multiple UAVs become increasingly difficult.
-It increases cognitive load of the users significantly as they need to worry about their battery lives, take-offs and landings, positions, movements, etc. Although it is theoretically possible to interact with multiple UAVs separately and as a group using hand gestures or smart devices, it is not practical for most personal applications.
+It increases cognitive load on the users significantly as they need to worry about their battery lives, take-offs and landings, positions, movements, etc. Although it is theoretically possible to interact with multiple UAVs separately and as a group using hand gestures or smart devices, it is not practical for most personal applications.
 For critical applications, however, UAVs with more advanced autonomous capabilities are used to reduce the cognitive load on the person.
 In fact, advanced UAVs have features that allow interactions with multiple persons who share the cognitive load in complex operations.
 For instance, the camera gimbals of Inspire 2.0~\citep{Inspire} can be controlled independently (by a person) while it is interacting with a different person.